carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 **Generalization**: Using smaller batch sizes may improve the generalization of the model.
 It prevents the model from overfitting to the training data, as it gets updated more frequently and experiences more diverse samples during training.

 However, it's essential to consider the trade-offs of using different batch sizes.
 Smaller batch sizes may require more iterations to cover the entire dataset, which can lead to longer training times.
-Larger batch sizes can provide more stable gradients but might suffer from generalization issues.
-There is no one-size-fits-all answer, and you may need to experiment with different batch sizes to find the one that works best for your specific model, architecture, and dataset.
+Larger batch sizes can provide more stable gradients, but might suffer from generalization issues.
+There is no one-size-fits-all answer.
+You should experiment with different batch sizes to find the best-performing one for your specific model, architecture, and dataset.

 :::::::::::::::::::::::::::::::::::::::::::::::

 ### Monitor Training Progress (aka Model Evaluation during Training)

-Now that we know more about the compilation and fitting of CNN's let us take a inspect the training metrics for our model.
+We now know more about the compilation and fitting of CNNs.
+Let us inspect the training metrics for our model.

-Using seaborn we can plot the training process using the history:
+Using seaborn, we can plot the training process using the history:

 ```python
 import seaborn as sns